DecisionsDev/odm-docker-kubernetes/contrib/HA-res-console/README.md

 > - set `automountServiceAccountToken` to `true` in the 'decisionServerConsole' Deployment (needed to use the Kubernetes API from within the pod)
 > - let the 'decisionServerConsole' Services send all the requests only to the active 'decisionServerConsole' pod

-> Note 2: If you use Helm version 3, no plugin is required even though a post-processing is performed too when running `helm install`.
-But in this version of Helm, the option `--post-renderer` expects the path of a script instead.
+> Note 2: If you use Helm version 3, there is no need to install the plugin even though a post-processing is performed too when running `helm install`.
+But in this version of Helm, the option `--post-renderer` expects the path of a script instead and the same script is used directly without installing it as a plugin beforehand.

 ### 2. Deploy ODM